flother/RepData_PeerAssessment1/PA1_template.md

 We next want to create a new dataset equivalent to the original but with the missing data filled in.
-As a strategy for filling in the missing values we use the mean for that five-minute interval by reusing the `activity.by.intervals` variable created earlier.
+As a strategy for filling in the missing values we use the mean for that five-minute interval (across all days) by reusing the `activity.by.intervals` variable created earlier.

 ```r